GorillaBearWolf/cloud-resume-azure/README.md

 - Added overwrite to build script
 - Manually adjusted photo to fit frame
-- Configured Azure DNS in place of domain registrar
+- Configured Azure DNS in place of Namecheap

 ## Links